 The ICMA Information Package on Medical Abortion

-Information for health care providers
+Information for health care providers / Updated in 2013

 Unsafe abortion was recognized as a major public health issue at the International Conference on Population and Development (ICPD) in Cairo in 1994.
 Its Programme of Action called for:

 Health professionals have played a significant role in promoting women’s access to safe abortion in many parts of the world.
 Individual health professionals in many countries have spoken out courageously on the need to prevent maternal deaths from unsafe abortions and have provided leadership in providing safe abortion services.
 Statements issued by many national and international organizations affirm the responsibility of health professionals in the provision of abortion services.
-For example, the Ethical Guidelines regarding induced abortion for non-medical reasons issued by the International Federation of Gynecologists and Obstetricians (FIGO) note that:
+For example, the Ethical Guidelines regarding induced abortion for non-medical reasons issued by the International Federation of Gynecology and Obstetrics (FIGO) note that:

 Provider knowledge and acceptance are important keys to expanding access to medical abortion services in all countries.
-Experience in Europe shows that providers who favour medical abortion get a much larger proportion of women opting for medical abortion, while providers whose attitudes are unfavourable tend to have fewer patients who choose the method .
+Experience in Europe shows that providers who favor medical abortion get a much larger proportion of women opting for medical abortion, while providers whose attitudes are unfavorable tend to have fewer patients who choose the method .
 Although some potential providers have expressed concerns, the provision of medical abortion is not complicated – even in the second trimester – and does not require extensive training or high-technology back-up facilities .
 However, it does require that patients have access to appropriate medical/surgical back-up services when they are needed.

 |2.
 Medical abortion: technical issues|